Print this checklist and mark off the items you complete. Keep a copy for your records.

 - Plan for alternate insurance coverage through either your family or a university-sponsored program.

-- Contact the VCU Office of Disability Support Services to request any necessary accommodations.
+- Contact the VCU Office of Student Accessibility and Educational Opportunity to request any necessary accommodations.